MatteoPalazzolo/app-web_media-shelf/README.md

 ## TODO

+#### NOW
+- [x] animate background color transition in form
+- [ ] animate card falling from top in form
+- [ ] refactor card image import from url
+- [ ] put card image in a blob in the db and clear uploads folder
+- [ ] check that there is no php in the filename before saving it
+- [ ] move db folder in api

+- [ ] reset form when closed

 #### PROGRAMMING
 - [ ] rimuovere sostituzione pagina dalla intro alla home -> carica da subito tutti i css e aggiorna il body con htmx